Small group trip to Japan with true experts – cultural, active and intellectually stimulating.

 Day 8/Thu: Kanazawa – Kyoto (B/L/D)

 After breakfast, we walk across the street to the train station and board the high-speed train (Thunderbird 12, 07:47/11:01) to Kyoto.
 We tour Kyoto Imperial Palace before lunch.

 We begin our afternoon sightseeing at Kiyomizu Temple, whose massive veranda provides stunning views of the city.
-We spend the rest of the day exploring Gion Preserved District where we’ll attend a live performance incorporating traditional Japanese tea ceremony and Kyo-mai dance.
+We spend the rest of the day exploring Gion district where we’ll attend a live performance incorporating traditional Japanese tea ceremony and Kyo-mai dance.

 Day 9/Fri: Kyoto (B/L)